 Even if you’re hiking with a group, it pays to leave your plan with a friend or relative – someone you can trust.
 If something unexpected happens, it could save your life.

 Trail mix is, ironically, not always the best choice.
-Oily, fatty foods like nuts are hard to digest when your body’s directing oxygen elsewhere – sport bars like Clif Bar, Zone Bars, etc., will do the trick.
-Also, it’s hard to beat a good old peanut butter and jelly sandwich.
+Oily, fatty foods like nuts are hard to digest when your body’s directing oxygen elsewhere – sports bars like Clif Bar, Zone Bars, etc., will do the trick.
+Also, it’s hard to beat good old peanut butter and jelly sandwich.

 No doubt, never take new boots on a long hike.
 In fact, always give them time to break in before you really go for a big trip, your feet will thank you throughout your hiking trip.

 Hiking is an amazing activity.
 With these Hiking Tips and Tricks, you should be well on your way!